darktorres/Piwigo/docs/CONTRIBUTING.md

 Example name of a pull request: `Issue 965 manage group deletion`

-If you forget something, don't worry: you can continue to push commits on your branch and it will automatically update your pull request.
+If you forget something, don't worry: you can continue to push commits on your branch, and it will automatically update your pull request.

 Now the Piwigo team can review your pull request... and merge it!